Daughters of the King

 Meetings and Events

-Our chapter meets each month on the second Thursday at 7:00 pm in the Parish House.
-For further information, please contact the church office to leave a message for Patty Young.
+Our chapter usually meets on the first Wednesday of the month at 7:00 pm in the Rector's Office.
+For further information, please contact the church office to leave a message for Glorius Sullivan.

 For His Sake